vikash-india/UnixNotes2Myself/src/sysadmin/administer_gvim.md

 OR
 sudo apt-get install vim-gnome
 ```
-* Note: Use any of the above commands to install gvim.
+* Note: Use the first one as it does not give any errors when started.
+Ideally, one can use any of the above commands to install gvim.

 ### Configure Gvim
 - Set Gvim as the default text editor